 Vinyl records are more expensive and less eco-friendly than digital options.
 Their popularity goes against numerous market beliefs of customer preferences.
 Collecting real-time information on customers reveals their actual interest.
 Service departments should capture data on feedback to new products and track complaints to innovation.

 Sometimes people are just hesitant to change in general, but consistent complaints about new features show when consumers would prefer sticking with traditional options or when it’s time to bring back an old model.

 Companies can communicate with their consumers through phone, email or social media.
 Online chat interactions are often short and to the point.
 Modern communications are efficient and convenient, it allows consumer interactions to be free of redundancies and delays.

 The exact opposite of lightspeed communication is handwritten messages.
 Physical letters must be created by employees and carried to the proper destination by vehicles and delivery drivers.
 Still, sending personally crafted thank yous and greetings helps foster the relationship between brands and consumers, according to Open Forum.
 Sending the occasional handwritten note with shipments, on special occasions or after long periods of silence may be just what an organization needs to reinforce a positive association with its customers.

-Keeping customer communications part of a centralized data collection system helps managers recognize when it's time to reach out to clients or leads.
-Comparing schedules to conversion tactics or best practices for consumer satisfaction lets senders know when it's time to make an extra effort through pen and paper.
+Keeping customer communications part of a centralized data collection system helps managers recognize when it’s time to reach out to clients or leads.
+Comparing schedules to conversion tactics or best practices for consumer satisfaction lets senders know when it’s time to make an extra effort through pen and paper.
 Also, Fast Company detailed how software solutions allow companies to send notes that look personal through digital means.
-If a business finds innovative features that work with its centralized infrastructure, they can implement old-fashioned ideas into innovative strategies.
+If a business finds innovative features that work with its centralized infrastructure, it can implement old-fashioned ideas into innovative strategies.